setlog/tus-example/README.md

 For the purpose of simplicity create _my-bucket_ through the Google Console like we did it with the folder _./uploads_.
 It must exist before we start testing.

 That is all!
-Let us try again with the same _curl -XPOST_ we tried earlier with and see that it works (assuming your cloud key and bucket are intact)
+Let us try again with the same _curl -XPOST_ we tried earlier and see that it works (assuming your cloud key and bucket are intact)

 ![My Bucket](images/my-bucket.png "My Bucket")

 ## JWT check

-I find it a better architecture pattern to delegate the JWT check to the API Gateway.
-However, it is not always possible and not the only right way to authorize the request.
+I consider it a better architecture pattern to delegate the JWT check to the API Gateway.
+However, it is not always possible and not the only right way to authorise a request.
 Let's see how to do it in our Go program.

 Tus package has a convenient way to integrate a middleware in an HTTP handler.
 We are going to use it for checking the header _Authorization_.